 The Unlikely Hero

-For those who have had to go from doctor to doctor about their pelvic pain or bladder leaks, a pelvic floor physical therapist just be the key to getting out of that loop.
+For those who have had to go from doctor to doctor about their pelvic pain or bladder leaks, a pelvic floor physical therapist might just be the key to getting out of that loop.
 Pelvic floor PT can be life changing if you’re ready to put all of the necessary effort in.

 If bladder leaks have headed to the pelvic floor physical therapist, you may need some extra protection while you strengthen your muscles.
 Lily Bird has you covered with pads and underwear for leaky laughs and dribble dilemmas, delivered right to your door.
 Start your trial today.